 Celebrating World Bear Day With Preschoolers

-You can find a FREE 25-page long World Bear Day Science pack, which includes facts and real pictures of the 8 species of bears, vocabulary words, and name match activities, ready to be downloaded at the end of this post.
+At the end of this post, you can download a FREE 25-page World Bear Day Science pack, which includes facts and real pictures of the eight species of bears, vocabulary words, and name-match activities.

-World Bear Day was first established in 1992 as a small initiative by conservationists who wanted people to know all the species of bears and encourage them to protect these magnificent animals.
+World Bear Day was first established in 1992 as a small initiative by conservationists who wanted people to be aware of all the species of bears and encourage them to protect these magnificent animals.

-Since then, it has grown to global proportions and is celebrated all around the world not only to protect the bears that exist in every continent except for Australia and Antarctica but also to support the efforts that several organizations are doing to protect the bears and their habitats like the World Animal Protection International, the World Wildlife Fund, and the International Association for Bear Research and Management.
+Since then, it has grown to global proportions and is celebrated all around the world not only to protect the bears that exist on every continent except Australia and Antarctica but also to support the efforts of several organizations, such as World Animal Protection International, the World Wildlife Fund, and the International Association for Bear Research and Management, to protect the bears and their habitats.

-Like any other wildlife, bears are important to keep our ecosystem clean and healthy.
-There are many essential activities bears do as an important link of the food chain in their habitat.
+Bears are important to keep our ecosystem clean and healthy like any other wildlife.
+Bears do many essential activities as an important link of the food chain in their habitat.
 Some of those activities are:

-• They dig up insects and by doing so, they mix nutrients in the soil, fertilizing it.
+• They dig up insects, and by doing so, they mix nutrients in the soil and fertilize it.

-• When they eat fruits, they spread the seeds which produce more plants to be born.
+• When they eat fruits, they spread the seeds, which produce more plants.

-• They also prey on other animals controlling the population of those species and ensuring a greater biodiversity.
+• They also prey on other animals, controlling their populations and ensuring a greater biodiversity.

-• They also attract ecotourism, which brings millions of dollars in revenue every year.
+• They also attract ecotourism, bringing millions of dollars in revenue annually.

 • Bears are solitary mammals.

-• They have thick, layered coats, which come in different colors and color combinations, depending on the species.
+• They have thick, layered coats, which vary in color and color combinations depending on the species.

-• Each species of bear is very recognizable by their distinct characteristics, size, and markings.
+• Each bear species is recognizable by their distinct characteristics, size, and markings.

 • They are big, strong and fast.